Team-Loftly/Room-to-Grow/README.md

 - Basic lighting and camera settings have been set
 - Displays a seperate component for HUD buttons for different features
 - UI styling done through tailwindCSS

+### Task Page
+- Created form for user to add a new task
+  - Form changes depending on if it's a timed task or checkmark task
+  - Form clears if "Cancel" is clicked
+- Used Material UI to style "My Tasks" and "My Stats" to fit on pages of a book image
+- Responsive to different screen sizes (landscape mode)